I-am-tk/react-appointment/README.md

 # AppointmentPicker

-An example to use the component can be found in `App.tsx`
+An example to use the component can be found in `src/App.tsx`

 ### Props